-- o.59 The members of the Bout Committee cannot act in any other capacity at the meeting, such as team captain, official delegate of their federation, referee, competitor, etc. (except at World Cup competitions). - o.60 The Bout Committee must always attend events from beginning to end, so as to solve any problem which could arise and thus ensure that the event continues to run smoothly.

-All the decisions of the Bout Committee must be displayed sufficiently in advance on a clearly visible notice-board to be consulted by the fencers and officials.
-In principle, fencers and officials are informed by their heads of delegations or captains, and they may not lay a complaint against changes in the timetable or any other matter about which information has been displayed at the required time.

-- o.61 For the World Championships and the Olympic Games the Bout Committee must meet at least 24 hours before the first event to draw the first round of pools of the first event. - 0.62 When the Bout Committee has to make a judgement in the case of an appeal against a referee's decision, the decisions of the Bout Committee may be made by the majority of the members present (who must be at least three) at the moment of the appeal.
+- o.59 The members of the Directoire Technique cannot act in any other capacity at the meeting, such as team captain, official delegate of their federation, referee, competitor, etc. (except at World Cup competitions). - o.60 The Directoire Technique must always attend events from beginning to end, so as to solve any problem which could arise and thus ensure that the event continues to run smoothly. - All the decisions of the Directoire Technique must be displayed sufficiently in advance on a clearly visible notice-board to be consulted by the fencers and officials.
+In principle, fencers and officials are informed by their heads of delegations or captains, and they may not lay a complaint against changes in the timetable or any other matter about which information has been displayed at the required time. - o.61 For the World Championships and the Olympic Games the Directoire Technique must meet at least 24 hours before the first event to draw the first round of pools of the first event. - o.62 When the Directoire Technique has to make a judgement in the case of an appeal against a referee's decision, the decisions of the Directoire Technique may be made by the majority of the members present (who must be at least three) at the moment of the appeal.